 - AREDN is a project aimed at using wifi devices flashed with an open firmware to create a computer network independent of the internet.
-Since hams have access to sections of the 2.4 GHz and 5.8 GHz bands that regular wifi devices don't, those channels are quieter and longer distances can be achieved with directional antennas. - NARA on the Vancouver Island is leading the way in creating this network in our area, and a few people on the Coast and the mainland have started experimenting with some of the equipment. - This message board is very active with local hams. - This map shows the nodes that are live in the area. - This site is useful to model line of sight, including the S Fresnel zone.
+Since hams have access to sections of the 2.4 GHz and 5.8 GHz bands that regular wifi devices don't, those channels are quieter and longer distances can be achieved with directional antennas. - NARA on the Vancouver Island is leading the way in creating this network in our area, and a few people on the Coast and the mainland have started experimenting with some of the equipment. - This message board is very active with local hams. - This map shows the nodes that are live in the area, and this one also shows the connections, but it's only accessible from the AREDN Network.1) - This site is useful to model line of sight, including the SFresnel zone.